nabaztag2018/pynab/CONTRIBUTING.md

 remote:
 ```

-Then create your pull request.
-More tests will be run, concerning style,
+Then create your pull request, adding relevant comments.
+If your pull request is related to an open issue XXX, make sure your initial comment
+starts with *Resolves #XXX*, so that the pull request is automatically linked to the issue.

+Tests will be run through GitHub Actions, covering code style, code quality
-code quality and unit tests on GitHub Actions.
+and unit tests.

 If tests fail, fix them and push to the branch, either with new commits or
 by amending.
 Once tests pass, your request will be reviewed.